daniel-unyi-42/Cortex-SSL/README.md

 ### Segmentation

-To run the segmentation phase, use the provided `segmentation.sh` script with the following command:
+To run the segmentation task, use the provided `segmentation.sh` script with the following command:
  ```bash
  sbatch segmentation.sh
  ```